uilicious/inboxkitten/README.md

 1. Go to [Firebase](https://firebase.google.com) and click on `Get Started`.
 2. Sign in with your favorite Google account.
-3. Click on `Add Project` and create your own inboxkitten project.
+3. Click on `Add Project` and create your own firebase inboxkitten project.
 4. Remember the project ID

 On your local machine where your InboxKitten is located at,
 ```
 	# Go to the root folder of InboxKitten
-	$ cd <the directory you cloned InboxKitten>/Inboxkitten
+	$ cd <the place where you clone your inboxkitten>

 	# Ensure that firebase CLI tool is installed
 	$ npm install -g firebase-tools